okjordanwood/Todo-App/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
-Feel free to use, modify, and distribute as needed.
+See the [LICENSE](LICENSE) file for details.

 ---